 - The Multiple Property Form “Historic and Architectural Resources Associated with the Rosenwald School Building Program” (1998) provides a history of the program in Texas, an overview of standard building types, and an inventory of Rosenwald Schools built in Texas.

-- The Fisk University Rosenwald Fund Card File Database is a searchable database providing links to historic card files and photographs for Rosenwald Schools in the U.S.
+- (Currently Unavailable) The Fisk University Rosenwald Fund Card File Database is a searchable database providing links to historic card files and photographs for Rosenwald Schools in the U.S.

 - In 1937, the Texas State Board of Education published the results of a statewide school adequacy survey.
 The report included maps of many of the Texas counties with Rosenwald Schools, and is useful in determining their locations.